Sensory Integration Activities

 Depending on their intensity, vestibular activities can be stimulating for an under-responsive child, or calming for a sensory seeking or over-responsive child.

 Trampolines, rocking horses, swings, roundabouts or slides are all good vestibular sensory integration activities.
-Here are a few vestibular exercises you can try in the classroom, as well!
+I have a page that includes a few simple vestibular exercises you can try in the classroom, as well!

 A child who is gravitationally insecure may fear movement and avoid escalators, elevators and playground apparatus.
 They need to experience very gentle, safe movement.